Infinite randomness criticality and localization of the floating phase in arrays of Rydberg atoms trapped with non-perfect tweezers: End Matter

+As a final remark, the van der Waals interaction is intrinsically \textit{asymmetric} with respect to atomic displacements.
+For example, for an interatomic spacing of $a = 2.17\,\mu\mathrm{m}$---the value used in our study of the floating phase---the interaction strength varies between $\delta V_-/V \approx 0.36$ and $\delta V_+/V \approx 0.67$.
+The effective half-width, $(\delta V_- + \delta V_+)/2V \approx 0.5$, coincides with our estimate, but the distribution is skewed toward stronger interactions, resulting in a shifted mean.
+This mean shift primarily leads to a small displacement of the critical point in parameter space, without altering the universal critical behavior.

+\textbf{Ground state calculations}.
 The microscopic model of Rydberg atoms was simulated using two-sites Density Matrix Renormalization Group (DMRG)~\cite{white1992density, schollwock2011density} in the matrix product state (MPS) formalism~\cite{schollwock2011density}.
-The many-body system Hamiltonian was expressed as a matrix product operator (MPO)~\cite{verstraete2004matrix}, and the algebraically decaying 2-sites interactions were approximated by a sum of 4 exponentials~\cite{pirvu2010matrix, schollwock2011density} $1/r^6 = \sum_{i=1}^{4} c_i\lambda_i^r$, where $c_i$ and $\lambda_i$ are parameters determined by minimizing the cost function, defined as:
+The many-body system Hamiltonian was expressed as a matrix product operator (MPO)~\cite{verstraete2004matrix}, and the algebraically decaying 2-sites interactions were approximated by a sum of 6 exponentials~\cite{pirvu2010matrix, schollwock2011density} $1/r^6 = \sum_{i=1}^{6} c_i\lambda_i^r$, where $c_i$ and $\lambda_i$ are parameters determined by minimizing the cost function, defined as:

-This approximation provides an almost perfect fitting for the interaction of up to 6 atoms distance and a cost function error of $3.8\times 10^{15}$.
-Ground state convergence was assume when the variation in the total energy after two consecutive sweeps $<10^{-8}$
+This approximation provides an almost perfect fitting for the interaction of $\sim20$ atoms distance and a cost function error of $\sim3.5\times 10^{-18}$ for $L = 241$.
+Ground state convergence was assumed when the variation in the total energy after two consecutive sweeps $<10^{-12}$.